-In 2005, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act.
-Part of the impetus behind the law was to discourage Chapter 7 filings and encourage more people to file for Chapter 13 reorganization of debts.
+In 2005, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act, also known as the “new bankruptcy law.”
+The goal behind the law is to discourage Chapter 7 bankruptcy filings and instead encourage more people to file for Chapter 13 reorganization of debts.

 One key change in the new bankruptcy law is a provision requiring citizens to get professional debt counseling to avoid similar financial troubles in the future.
 This requirement is not a big burden, and should not deter you from filing for bankruptcy.

 No, bankruptcy will not permanently damage your credit!
 One of the countless reasons why consumers wait so long to file is because of this bankruptcy myth.
 A bankruptcy filing does, in fact, stay on your credit report for 7 to 10 years.
 However, if you’re drowning in debt as a result of years of missed monthly payments, it’s likely that your credit history will reflect that for the same amount of time, if not longer.

 Those who belong in bankruptcy are usually those with an extremely low credit score.
 So you have to choose between having a bad credit score as a result of bankruptcy or having a bad credit score as a result of being in too much debt.
 When you declare bankruptcy, you are basically freeing yourself from part or all of your unsecured credit card debt, as well as a variety of secured loans.
 Taking care of this debt will help you restore your credit score over time.

 What To Expect From Credit Counseling Services Louisville, KY